TritonDataCenter/manatee-state-machine/README.md

 to normal mode, and declare a new generation with the newly-deployed peer as the sync.
 After that, the cluster behaves like a normal cluster.

+## Planned promotions

+A topology change in Manatee takes place when the cluster determines that a peer has gone missing and another peer is available to takeover in that role.
+This is done by watching for changes to the active peers (i.e. the presence of their ephemeral nodes in ZooKeeper), but depending on ZooKeeper configuration this could be a lengthy period of time before the cluster notices.
+For situations where a known topology change is going to happen (e.g. when upgrading the cluster), Manatee will watch for a special object in ZooKeeper and proactively take actions on the request, instead of waiting for a timeout of the applicable ephemeral node.

+This object is named `promote` in the cluster's state and is described below in the "Data structures" section.
+When an operator puts this object, each peer in the cluster will get a "clusterStateChange" event and, as part of its evaluation of this state, validate the promotion request against the current state of the cluster.
+If this request is invalid, the request is ignored and a message logged.
+If this request is valid, the primary (or in the event of a deposition of the primary, the sync) will put a new state object into ZooKeeper reflecting the intended state of the cluster (e.g. new primary required, async chain changes).
+Each peer will then receive a subsequent "clusterStateChange" notification and take the appropriate actions defined in this state.

+The original `promote` object will not be re-written to the cluster's state when a promotion request is acted upon.
+When the promotion request is invalid, the primary is responsible for removing the promote object from the cluster state after finding it to be invalid.

+The cluster will never act on a promotion request where the current time is greater than that in the `promote.expireTime`, or in the case where any other of the properties do not match the current state of the cluster (e.g. if `promote.generation` doesn't match `clusterState.generation`).
+This has the effect of protecting the cluster from acting on a promotion request where there might have been a natural takeover in the time between when the operator was building this object and putting it into ZooKeeper.

 # Implementation notes

 ## Data structures